jaxx0rr/TrackSwitcher/README.md

 ### Step 3: Upload
 - select the board (if not selected): NodeMCU 1.0 (ESP-12E Module)
 - and the port: COM3 ? (the new one that shows up when you plug in the board)

-After upload, the switch will:
-- connect to WiFi
-- advertise itself via mDNS
-- expose a small HTTP API (/info, /toggle)

 ---